 - Flood the rest of the heart and let it dry for 10-20 minutes.

 - Pipe a dot in the center of the bow.

-- Outline hearts with the yellow icing and let it dry for about 10-20 minutes.
+- Outline hearts with the yellow icing and let them dry for about 10-20 minutes.

 - Flood the cookies and don’t cover the tushy line.